Jaydaar/social_clone/Readme.md

 ## Install Instructions

-1. Create a virtual environment using virtualenv and activate it
+1. Create a virtual environment using virtualenv and activate it.
+(I am assuming you are familiar with [virtualenv](https://virtualenv.pypa.io/en/stable/) and you also have [python](https://www.python.org/) installed
 2. Create a folder in the virtualenv and change to that directory using the terminal
 ```
     mkdir src